Updated August 10, 2018

 Under this system, a student found responsible for a violation of College Policy, or who admits to a violation, is assigned a number of points in to the Table of Violations provided below.

-Points and/or other sanctions are assigned after the conclusion of the Administrative Review or Judicial Hearing Process; please see Student Conduct Code contained in Student Handbook wherein it provides that points and sanctions are assigned at the discretion of the Senior Associate Dean of Students/Director of Community Standards or the Administrative Board (hereinafter referred to as the “Administrator of Points”).
+Points and/or other sanctions are assigned after the conclusion of the Administrative Review or Judicial Hearing Process; please see Student Conduct Code contained in Student Handbook wherein it provides that points and sanctions are assigned at the discretion of the Director of Community Standards or the Administrative Board (hereinafter referred to as the “Administrator of Points”).
 Points are cumulative over the course of a student’s time at Union College, and previous violations are always considered before points and/or sanctions are assigned for new violations; however, at the time points are assessed, only those points that a student is currently assigned, if any, will be taken into consideration (see Point Forgiveness and Community Service Reduction).

 Before points and/or sanctions are assigned, the student must be afforded the rights set forth in the Student Handbook including, for example, notification of the specific violations, the opportunity to elect to go before a Judicial Board, and the opportunity to submit an impact statement as part of the Administrative Review or Judicial Hearing Process.